ibm-cloud-docs/sell/service-metering-integration.md

 #### Monthly proration
 {: #meter-integration-type-monthlyproration}

-Divides the usage cost at the time of service provisioning by the remaining number of days in the month (in Coordinated Universal Time, including the current day).
+Divides the usage cost at the time of service creation by the remaining number of days in the month (in UTC, including the current day).
 Each subsequent month is not prorated.
 The full monthly charge is applied, regardless of how much the instance is used.

 Formula:
 - If provisioned date is from the current month: (Unit Price) * (Number of days that are remaining in the month / Number of days in the month)